-Flamenco, along with bullfights, are two of the most known old Spanish traditions.
-Nowadays, bullfighting is not so well considered anymore, it´s seen as an old fashioned tradition, and young generations are not interested in it.
-Society is very aware of animal abuse.
-In Catalonia, bullfights are banned since 2012.
+Flamenco and bullfighting are two of the best-known Spanish traditions.
+Nowadays, bullfighting is no longer so well thought of, it’s seen as an old-fashioned tradition, and the younger generations are not interested in it.
+Society these days is very aware of animal abuse and in Catalonia bullfights have been banned since 2012.

 Flamenco is the most famous Spanish dance and music style.
-On 16 November 2010, Flamenco was designated World Intangible Cultural Heritage by UNESCO.
+On November 16, 2010, Flamenco was listed as World Intangible Cultural Heritage by UNESCO.

 El Palacio del Flamenco

-Sometimes visitors or locals say that Barcelona is not the right place to see a Flamenco show, because “Flamenco is not from Catalunya, it comes from Andalucia”, they say.
-But that´s not correct.
-We could say that nowadays in Andalucia there are more places to see live Flamenco shows than in Catalonia, that´s true.
+Sometimes visitors or locals say that Barcelona is not the right place to see a Flamenco show, because they say that “Flamenco is not from Catalonia, it comes from Andalusia.”
+But that’s not actually correct.
+It would be more accurate to simply say that nowadays there are more places to see live Flamenco shows in Andalusia than in Catalonia.

-In this post and after some research with experts in Flamenco’s origins, we would like to briefly explain how, when, and where Flamenco was created.
+In this post, and after some research with experts in the origins of Flamenco, we would like to briefly explain how, when, and where Flamenco originated.

-Flamenco is significantly related to gypsies, a people from INDIA who entered Europe middle of the XIV century and scattered throughout Europe due to their nomadic condition.
-Because of their skin color and ignorance of the society at that time, they were believed to be Egyptians.
-The word “gypsy” is an etymological evolution of “Egypt”.
-They entered Spain at the beginning of the XV century in search of climates warmer than those they had found on the continent.
-Some arrived in the south of Spain (Andalucia) from the north of Africa.
-Others came from France to northern Spain (Catalonia) and settled.
+Flamenco is closely related to gypsies, a people from INDIA who came to Europe in the middle of the 14th century and, due to their nomadic lifestyle, spread throughout the entire continent.
+Because of their skin color and society’s ignorance at that time, they were believed to be Egyptians.
+The word “gypsy” is an etymological evolution of the word “Egypt.”
+They arrived in Spain at the beginning of the 15th century in search of warmer climes than they had found elsewhere in Europe.
+Some arrived in the south of Spain (Andalusia) from the north of Africa while others came from France to northern Spain (Catalonia) and settled there.

-Actually, Flamenco results from the MIX of morish, Jewish, Byzantine chants, medieval gregorian singing, and Spanish local folk music.
-Officially, the flamenco style was originated during the second half of the XIX century, both in the south and in the north of Spain.
+Flamenco is actually a MIX of Moorish, Jewish, and Byzantine chants, Medieval Gregorian singing, and Spanish local folk music.
+Officially, the flamenco style originated during the second half of the 19th century in both the south and the north of Spain.

 SO… IS FLAMENCO FROM ANDALUCIA?

-The TABLAOS are like small theaters specialized in flamenco shows and with a very intimate atmosphere.
-Curiously the word tablao comes from tabla o tablón that means “wooden planks” in English.
-The stages are made out of tablas so planks perfect to enjoy the sound of the artists tapping.
+The TABLAOS are like small theaters specialized in Flamenco shows and offer a very intimate atmosphere.
+Curiously, the word tablao comes from tabla o tablón, meaning “wooden planks” in English.
+The stages are made out of tablas, as the planks are perfect for enjoying the tapping sound of the artist‘s shoes.

-If you like to know more about this art and enjoy a life Flamenco show with professional artists in the oldest and most prestigious “tablao” of Barcelona, you can´t miss our “TAPAS AND FLAMENCO SHOW”.
-You will spend a great, funny and authentic evening!
-You won´t regret it.
+If you’d like to know more about this art and enjoy a live Flamenco show with professional artists at Barcelona’s oldest and most prestigious “tablao,” you can’t miss our “TAPAS AND FLAMENCO SHOW.”
+You will have a great, fun and truly authentic evening.
+We promise you won’t regret it!